Data and Ethics

 - For Facebook, our engagement count is a sum of the Shares, Likes, Reactions, and Comments on a URL – on both public and private posts.
 This includes all activity by Pages, Groups, and users who share, comment, or react to the URL.

-- For Twitter, our engagement count is the number of times a URL is tweeted or retweeted by verified accounts or other influencers.
+- For Twitter, our engagement count is the number of times a URL is tweeted or retweeted by influencer accounts.

 - On Pinterest, the number represents the number of times users have pinned the URL.

 We sum the engagement counts on Facebook, Twitter, and Pinterest to arrive at the Total Engagement for each Article.